Nicolae Mărgineanu (director)

-Nicolae Mărgineanu (born 25 September 1938) is a Romanian film director and screenwriter.
+Nicolae D. Mărgineanu (born 25 September 1938) is a Romanian film director and screenwriter.
 He has directed 15 films since 1978.
 His 1983 film Return from Hell was entered into the 13th Moscow International Film Festival where it won a Special Diploma.
 His 1999 film The Famous Paparazzo was entered into the 22nd Moscow International Film Festival.

+He was born in Cluj, the son of moted psychologist Nicolae Mărgineanu.
+He graduated in 1969 from the I.L.
+Caragiale Institute of Theatre and Film Arts in Bucharest, and made his debut in 1978, co-directing Mai presus de orice with Dan Pița.
+He is married to actress Maria Ploae.